Tullamarine: 19th century

+20th century

 By the 1930s the Tullamarine Village also had a church, tennis and football clubs and a progress association.
 The chief activities were hay production and grazing.
 During the mid-1950s Tullamarine Village became an agricultural and residential township.
 Later in that decade the Federal Government announced that it was examining a site north and west of the township for a new airport, and land acquisition began in the early 1960s.
 The school was moved to a new site in 1961.

 In 1955 the Village Drive-In was opened with one screen and a capacity of 862 Cars.
 The drive-in closed in 1984 and the site was developed into a housing estate with streets named after famous film studios such as Forum and Paramount.

 Between 1967 and 1970 Tullamarine Freeway was built, dividing Tullamarine from its eastern area, which is Gladstone Park.
 The part west of the freeway has housing, a large industrial estate and is skirted by the Western Ring Road with interchanges where it crosses the freeway.